-2. MCA vide Companies (Accounts) Second Amendment Rules, 2021 dated 1 April 2021 has changed the effective date from 1 April 2021 to 1 April 2022 for usage of software having feature of audit trail for each and every transaction and which will create an edit log of each change made in the books of accounts along with the date to reflect when changes were made.
+2. MCA, vide Companies (Accounts) Second Amendment Rules, 2021 dated 1 April 2021, has changed the effective date for usage of software having feature of audit trail for each and every transaction and which will create an edit log of each change made in the books of accounts along with the date to reflect when changes were made.
 Companies will now have additional one year to identity and procure the necessary software to comply with these provisions.

-• CBDT notifies IT (8th Amendment) Rules, 2021 to insert Rule 6G(3), provides for revision of tax audit report u/s 44AB for recalculation of disallowance under Sections 40 or 43B;
+• CBDT notifies IT (8th Amendment) Rules: this 2021 to insert Rule 6G(3), provides for revision of tax audit report u/s 44AB for recalculation of disallowance under Sections 40 or 43B;

 • The Rules come into effect on 1 April 2021.